Burkina Faso holds election under looming threat of violence | Politics

 Burkina Faso holds election under looming threat of violence

-Voters went to the polls in Burkina Faso on Sunday in a presidential election dominated by jihadist violence that will prevent voting in hundreds of villages.
+Polls closed in Burkina Faso on Sunday after a presidential and parliamentary election dominated by the threat of Islamist violence that prevented voting in hundreds of villages.
 President Roch Kabore is seeking a second five-year term, campaigning on achievements such as free healthcare for children under the age of five and paving some of the red dirt roads that snake across the arid West African country.

-But a surge in attacks by groups with links to al Qaeda and Islamic State has eclipsed everything and the violence has cost more than 2,000 lives this year alone.
-After casting his vote in a school in Ouagadougou, Kabore told reporters: "I call on all Burkinabe to vote, whatever their leaning.
+But a surge in attacks by groups with links to al Qaeda and Islamic State has eclipsed everything.
+The violence has cost more than 2,000 lives this year alone.
+After voting in a school in Ouagadougou, Kabore told reporters: "I call on all Burkinabe to vote, whatever their leaning.
 It’s about the democracy of Burkina Faso, it’s about development, it’s about peace."

-The electoral commission has said that polling stations will remain shut across much of the north and east for fear of violence.
-At least 400,000 people - nearly 7% of the electorate - will be unable to cast their votes, official data shows.

-"We need someone who is going to bring peace to our country.
-The president needs a second mandate to end what has started," said 59-year-old secretarial worker Maimouna Tapsoba after voting in Ouagadougou.
-Kabore faces stiff opposition from former finance minister and 2015 runner-up Zephirin Diabre as well as Eddie Komboigo, head of Blaise Campaore's party.
-Campaore was president for 27 years until the 2014 revolution.
+The election went smoothly in the capital and there were no reports of large-scale violence elsewhere during the vote.
+But some polling stations in insecure eastern areas had to be closed because of threats, the electoral commission said.
+"People were threatened.
+They told them: 'those who put their fingers in the ink can say goodbye to their finger'," the commission's chief, Newton Ahmed Barry, said at a press conference, referring to the ink marks people are given to show they have voted.

+At least 400,000 people - nearly 7% of the electorate - are expected to have been unable to vote due to polling stations not opening for fear of violence, official data forecast ahead of the vote.
+"Before we had peace, now we have none," said 48-year-old security guard Gilbert Alalinga at nightfall outside a polling station in Ouagadougou.

 Analysts expect a tight race that could go to a second round if no candidate wins more than 50% of the vote.
-Provisional results from the first round are expected by the middle of the week.
+Some early figures could be announced late on Sunday, but overall provisional results from the first round are expected by the middle of the week.

+(Writing by Edward McAllister and Alessandra Prentice Editing by Bate Felix, Kevin Liffey, David Goodman and Frances Kerry)

 ALSO READ